kumahq/kuma-website/docs/docs/0.7.2/documentation/dps-and-data-model.md

 # DPs and Data Model

-When Kuma (`kuma-cp`) runs, it will be waiting for the data-planes to connect and register themselves.
-In order for a data-plane to successfully run, two things have to happen before being executed:
+When Kuma (`kuma-cp`) runs, it will be waiting for the data plane proxies to connect and register themselves.
+In order for a data plane proxy to successfully run, two things have to happen before being executed:

 * There must exist at least one [`Mesh`](../../policies/mesh) in Kuma.
 By default the system auto-generates a `default` Mesh when the control-plane is run for the first time.
-* There must exist a [`Dataplane`](#dataplane-entity) entity in Kuma **before** the actual data-plane tries to connect to it via `kuma-dp`.
+* There must exist a [`Dataplane`](#dataplane-entity) proxy entity in Kuma **before** the actual data plane proxy tries to connect to it via `kuma-dp`.

 <center>
 <img src="/images/docs/0.5.0/diagram-10.jpg" alt="" style="width: 500px; padding-top: 20px; padding-bottom: 10px;"/>